tenderribs/treedet/README.md

 - The best performing model is already located in the `treedet/treedet` folder in onnx format for your convenience.
 For the other model checkpoint files, check out this link: [Pretrained Model Checkpoint Files](https://drive.google.com/drive/folders/13LVyUGIS0vzHjzDNI97sHVZ7jDmVtHd1?usp=drive_link)

-- Here is the expected file system format for the datasets folder, starting from the `treedet/treedet` folder:
+- Here is the expected example file system format for the datasets folder, starting from the `treedet/treedet` folder:

 ```
 treedet/treedet